iasql/docs/docs/sample-queries/aws_vpc.md

 ## Create a VPC and a subnet within it

-Install the AWS VPC module
+Install the AWS virtual public cloud (VPC) module

 ```sql
 SELECT * FROM iasql_install('aws_vpc');
 ```

-Create an isolated virtual public cloud (VPC) in which to create resources.
+Create an isolated VPC in which to create resources via the [`vpc`](https://dbdocs.io/iasql/iasql?table=vpc&schema=public&view=table_structure) table.
 Read more about VPC [here](https://docs.aws.amazon.com/vpc/latest/userguide/configure-your-vpc.html).
 To create a VPC, specify a range of IPv4 addresses for the VPC in the form of a Classless Inter-Domain Routing (CIDR) block.
-For example, 10.0.0.0/16.
-This is the primary CIDR block for your VPC.

 ```sql
 INSERT INTO vpc (cidr_block)